-The site consists of an L-shaped area that forms part of a large pasture field to the south and west of Barton Close.
-The site fronts onto the former turnpike road that runs through the village of Filleigh, formerly the main road to Barnstaple.
+The site consists of a sub oval shaped area that forms part of a pasture field to the south of Barton Close and Paynes Cottages.
+The site is adjacent to Filleigh Primary School and Filleigh Village Hall, close to the former turnpike road that runs through the village of Filleigh, formerly the main road to Barnstaple.
 The core of the Castle Hill estate is located on the south side of a ridge of steep and shapely hills: Pugsley's Hill, High Down, Oxford Down, Castle Bluff (below which the Mansion stands), Deer Park Hill and Bremridge Hill.
 A gentle green vale with extensive and mixed tree planting spreads out before the Mansion, rising southerly to the crest of a ridge that is dotted with eye-catchers, including the triumphal arch and rebuilt sham church tower.
 The Mansion is situated between the River Bray and its tributary the Filleigh Brook; these waters drain to the south-east and it is their flowing and carefully-manipulated waters that function as one of the most visually attractive elements of the estate.